-Some people spend more time looking after other people’s feelings than their own and this caring nature makes them reluctant to hurt others.
+Some people spend more time looking after other people’s feelings than their own.
 Ending a relationship that’s no longer working for you is the kindest thing in the long term.
 You may just need help feeling secure in your decision and finding the best way to end things.

 Are you afraid of being single?

 Consider whether your own fears about being alone cause you to stay in unhealthy, destructive or unsuitable relationships.
-This is unfair to both yourself and your partner, so dealing with these fears will help you separate real feelings from ‘placeholder’ relationships.
+This is unfair to both yourself and your partner.
+Moreover, dealing with your fears will help you identify your real feelings.

 Are you being manipulated or controlled?

 Relationships have a way of evolving quickly and sometimes becoming out of control.
-Unacceptable behaviour can start to seem normal within the insular confines of a relationship.
-If you think this could be you, I would advise seeking help from myself or others.
+Unacceptable behaviour can start to seem normal within the confines of a relationship.
+If you think this could be you, I would advice you to seek help from myself or others.

-Deciding whether to stay or leave a relationship is a big decision and we all want to be sure we are making the right choice.
+Deciding whether to stay or leave a relationship is a big decision.
+And you want to be sure you are making the right choice.
 My advanced hypnotherapy sessions have helped many people explore their true feelings about themselves, their partner and their relationships – both current, past and future.